toramameseven/pdf-merge/README.md

 # merge-pdf README

 Visual Studio Code extension to easily merge pdf files.
-If you have the pdftk, you can add bookmark to a pdf file.
+If you have the [pdftk][pdftk], you can add bookmark to a pdf file.

 ## Features

 - Merge pdf files
 - Add bookmark(you need th pdftk)
+- For windows 10 and later.

 ## Usage